DIPlib/diplib/src/documentation/concepts.md

 [//]: # (See the License for the specific language governing permissions and)
 [//]: # (limitations under the License.)

-This page describes assorted concepts used in *DIPlib* 3.0.
+This page describes assorted concepts used in *DIPlib 3*.

 \tableofcontents